VoiceGrad: Non-Parallel Any-to-Many Voice Conversion with Annealed Langevin Dynamics: Introduction

 A number of non-parallel methods have already been proposed, among which those that have attracted particular attention in recent years are based on deep generative models, such as variational autoencoders (VAEs) \cite{Kingma2014ashort,Kingma2014bshort}, generative adversarial networks (GANs) \cite{Goodfellow2014short}, and flow-based models \cite{Dinh2015,Dinh2017,Kingma2018}.

-VAEs are a stochastic version of autoencoders, consisting of an encoder and decoder.
+VAEs are a stochastic version of autoencoders (AEs), consisting of an encoder and decoder.
 The encoder and decoder are modeled as different neural networks that produce a set of parameters of parametric distributions, such as Gaussians.
 The decoder represents the conditional distribution of a given set of data conditioned on a latent variable, whereas the encoder represents the posterior distribution of the latent variable.
-In VAEs, the encoder and decoder networks are trained so that these two distributions do not contradict each other in the Bayesian sense.
-In VC methods based on VAEs \cite{Hsu2016short,Hsu2017short,vandenOord2017bshort,YSaito2018bshort,Kameoka2019IEEETransshort_ACVAE-VC}, the encoder is responsible for converting the acoustic features of input speech into latent variables, while the decoder is responsible for doing the opposite.
+In VAEs, the encoder and decoder networks are trained to maximize the variational lower bound of the marginal log-likelihood described by these distributions.
+In VC methods based on VAEs \cite{Hsu2016short,Hsu2017short,vandenOord2017bshort,Huang2018,YSaito2018bshort,Kameoka2019IEEETransshort_ACVAE-VC}, the encoder is responsible for converting the acoustic features of input speech into latent variables, while the decoder is responsible for doing the opposite.
 The basic idea is to condition the decoder on a target speaker code along with the latent variables so that the decoder can learn to generate acoustic features that are likely to be produced by the corresponding speaker and be linguistically consistent with the input speech.
 Hence, these methods are capable of simultaneously learning mappings to multiple speakers' voices by using a single pair of encoder and decoder networks.
 By intentionally not conditioning the encoder on a source speaker code, the encoder can be trained to work in a speaker-independent manner.
 Under this setting, these methods allow for any-to-many conversions.
+Subsequent to these methods, a regular (non-variational) AE-based method called AutoVC was proposed \cite{Qian2019} and proved to be capable of handling any-to-any conversions by having the decoder take as input the speaker embeddings obtained with a speaker encoder pretrained using the generalized end-to-end loss \cite{Wan2018}.